Doug Gilmour: Later career

+After what The Globe and Mail called an 'unhappy season' with the Sabres, Gilmour contemplated retirement, but as the start of the season approached, was rumored to be signing with the Ottawa Senators.
+Ultimately, one day after the contract leaked online, on October 6, 2001, Gilmor signed a one-year, $1.8 million (not including incentives) contract with the Montreal Canadiens, with a club option for a second year at $2 million.
+Montreal was looking to bolster centre-depth, being considered weak at the position following the cancer diagnosis of Saku Koivu.
+The Canadiens would make the playoffs that season, eventually being beaten by the Carolina Hurricanes.

-The Canadiens traded Gilmour to the Maple Leafs for a sixth round draft pick at the 2003 NHL trade deadline.
+Following his first year with Montreal, which saw the centre record 41 points, Gilmour resigned with the Canadiens to a one-year contract with an option for the 2003–04 season on August 9, 2002.
+The Canadiens would trade Gilmour to the playoff bound Maple Leafs for a sixth-round draft pick at the 2003 NHL trade deadline.
 Gilmour's first game with the Leafs turned out to be his last as he and the Calgary Flames Dave Lowry collided inadvertently during Gilmour's second shift, with Gilmour tearing his ACL and missing the remainder of the season.
-Gilmour officially announced his retirement on September 8, 2003 after John Ferguson, Jr. made a public announcement that the Maple Leafs would not re-sign the veteran centre.
+At 40 years old, Gilmour officially announced his retirement on September 8, 2003, still facing possibly months of rehabilitation for his spring ACL tear and after new Maple Leafs general manager John Ferguson Jr. made a public announcement that the Maple Leafs would not re-sign the veteran centre.

 Gilmour scored 450 goals and 964 assists in 1474 games in his NHL career.

-On January 31, 2009 Gilmour's number 93 was honoured by the Toronto Maple Leafs as it was raised to the rafters at Air Canada Centre.
+On January 31, 2009, Gilmour's number 93 was honoured by the Toronto Maple Leafs as it was raised to the rafters at Air Canada Centre.
 Gilmour became the seventeenth player to be honoured in such a way by the Maple Leafs.
 He was inducted into the Hockey Hall of Fame in 2011.
 On October 15, 2016, Gilmour's number 93 was retired by the Maple Leafs, along with all other honoured numbers also being retired.